arturocdb/10xfaster/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "Porqué ciencia de datos?" # leave blank to exclude
+title: "Donde comenzó todo?" # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
 number_categories: 3 # set to zero to exclude